rnb3ds/docs-site/docs/en/env/api-reference/factory.md

     }
 }

 // 4.
-Use custom format
+Use the custom format
 func main() {
-    // Registration completed in init() (runs before main) loader, _ := env.New(env.DefaultConfig())
+    // Registration is done in init() (executes before main) loader, _ := env.New(env.DefaultConfig())
     defer loader.Close()

-    // Now can load .toml files
+    // Now you can load .toml files loader.LoadFiles("config.toml")
-    loader.LoadFiles("config.toml")
 }
 ```